Flip That

 Flip That (sometimes stylized as FL!P that) is the fifth extended play by South Korean girl group Loona.
 It was released on June 20, 2022, through Blockberry Creative and Warner Music Korea.
 The EP features a total of six songs and is Loona's first project since [#] to not feature a full English song.
-This was the final release to feature former member Chuu before her departure from the group on November 25, 2022.
+This was their final release under Blockberry Creative.

 Background

 Loona released their fourth extended play, [&], in June 2021.
 The genre diverse project received generally positive reviews from music critics and became the group's best selling album.
 In September of the same year, Loona released their debut double A-side Japanese single, "Hula Hoop" / "Star Seed" that became a top ten hit in the country.
 On February 21, 2022, Mnet announced that Loona would participate in Queendom 2.
 On June 2, Loona finished as runner-up in the live finale of the show despite not performing in the first round due to some members testing positive for COVID-19.